mm696626/GameCubeMarioPartyAudioEditor/README.md

 * Music audio must be in DSP format and must have the end of the loop be the end of the song (which I believe most do, but check with vgmstream anyway)
   * https://katiefrogs.github.io/vgmstream-web/
 * This is due to Mario Parties 4-7 not using end loop points
-* Unfortunately, this tool cannot replace the last song in the file due to not knowing how (it's random garbage at where the file points for it)
-  * Only real loss is not being to be able to replace Magma Flows for Party 6 (which is a Mic mode track anyway)
 * I may have gotten some song names wrong due to duplicates or just me not knowing certain songs in these OSTs
   * This is prevalent especially with 5.
 They're probably alternate versions of minigame themes or jingles, but who knows?
 * As of now, it's not possible to have songs that are larger than the original be the replacement (There's a size check in place)